F-Ruxton/wtw/README.md

 ## ToDo

 - [ ] Cloudinary
+  - [ ] Small express server to proxy third party apis hosted on aws or godaddy vps
   - [-] Environment variables for keys
   - [ ] Images in grid gallery
   - [ ] Bringing images by folder
   - [ ] Bringing images by tag
   - [ ] Long term - automatic copying of images from drive

 - [ ] General
   - [ ] Section padding